jaateixeira/ScrapLogGit2Net/README.md

 For more information, see the publication and related website:

 - Teixeira, J., Robles, G., & González-Barahona, J. M. (2015).
 Lessons learned from applying social network analysis on an industrial Free/Libre/Open Source Software ecosystem. *Journal of Internet Services and Applications*, 6, 1-27. for more information.
 Available open-access at  [https://jisajournal.springeropen.com/articles/10.1186/s13174-015-0028-2](https://jisajournal.springeropen.com/articles/10.1186/s13174-015-0028-2).
-- Website [http://users.abo.fi/jteixeir/OpenStackSNA/](http://users.abo.fi/jteixeir/OpenStackSNA/) with the obtained social networks and visualizations included in the publication.
+- Website [http://users.abo.fi/jteixeir/OpenStackSNA/](http://users.abo.fi/jteixeir/OpenStackSNA/) with the obtained social networks and visualizations included in some of the (publications by the author on the OpenStack software ecosystem)[http://users.abo.fi/jteixeir/#pub].
 - Website [http://users.abo.fi/jteixeir/TensorFlowSNA/](http://users.abo.fi/jteixeir/TensorFlowSNA/) with the obtained social networks and visualizations for the TensorFlow open and coopetitive project (publication forthcoming).